 Hardware, software, network, and communication platform specifications and requirements for MiCollab AWV are defined in accordance with MiCollab server specifications.
-To use MiCollab AWV and the Collaboration Client application, the user's computer must meet the requirements detailed in the MiCollab End-User Portal Online Help > MiCollab Audio, Web and Video Conferencing > Computer Requirements section.
+To use MiCollab AWV and the Collaboration Client application, the user's computer must meet the requirements detailed in the MiCollab Audio, Web and Video Conferencing User Help.

-Note: Web client users must allow popups when joining a conference by turning off their popup blocker or allowing the popup when prompted.
+NOTE: Web client users must allow popups when joining a conference by turning off their popup blocker or allowing the popup when prompted.